Julia-cloudname/Project_2/README.md

 * <strong>Games and Competitions</strong>:

-A stopwatch can also be used in games and competitions, such as board games or track and field events .
-You can use it to time races, monitor how long each player takes to make their move, or to determine the winner in a tiebreaker situation.
+A stopwatch can also be used in games and competitions, such as board games or track and field events.
+You can use it to time races, monitor how long each player takes to make their move or determine the winner in a tiebreaker situation.

 Overall, a stopwatch can be a helpful tool in a variety of settings to measure time accurately and efficiently.
 The provided link offers a simple, user-friendly interface that can be used for all these purposes.